A Different Mindset

 An earlier blog posting, "Divide and Conquer", pointed out that as the mass of a molecule or subfragment decreases - the number of possible formulas decreases.
 Because of this principle originally described by Quincy Wu, by using the Excel Add-In and dividing an unknown molecule into smaller subfragments, we can considerably limit the formulas possible for the whole molecule.

-To study this, I divided up 70000 common compounds having masses between 350 and 545 daltons into 4 subgroups of atoms and collected the heavy atom (non-hydrogen atom) compositions and frequency that each composition occurred.
-CNO2Cl2 never occurs.
-Logically, as the subfragment mass and number of carbons increase, it becomes much more likely to see a combination of NO2Cl2 in the same part of a molecule.
+To study this, I divided up 230000 common compounds having masses between 100 and 680 daltons into 4 subgroups of atoms and collected the heavy atom (non-hydrogen atom) compositions and the frequency at which each composition occurred.
+CNO2Cl2 never occurred.
+Logically, as the subfragment mass and number of carbons increase, it becomes much more likely to see a heteroatom combination such as NO2Cl2 in the same part of a molecule.
 For example, the heavy atom composition C11NO2Cl2 in a single subgroup occurred in 539 compounds.
 (An example of a molecule with this subgroup is Pubchem CID 2747401.)

-Overall, there were 37590 different heavy atom compositions found for the subgroups.
-The two most common heavy atom compositions were C2 (found in 67351 molecules) and C3 (found in 64373 molecules).
-Over one half of the compositions (19324) were found in 5 or fewer molecules.
+Overall, there were 10472 different heavy atom compositions found for the subgroups with a mass of 250 Daltons or less.
+The three most common heavy atom compositions were C2 (found in 202407 molecules), CO (found in 187438 molecules), and C3 (found in 183742 molecules).
+Some heavy atom compositions are very rare; 14.9% of the compositions (1560) were each found in only one molecule.

-The BaseRate() function in the Excel Add-In will return the base rate (on a scale of 1 to 100) that any given heavy atom composition will occur.
+The BaseRate() function in the Excel Add-In will return the base rate (on a scale of 1 to 99) that describes the probability that any given heavy atom subfragment composition will occur in an analyte - if you knew nothing else at all about the analyte.
 Formulas with a base rate of zero are not considered as possible elemental compositions of subfragments.
 The BaseRate() function is limited to masses of 250 daltons and less.
 Like the other functions in the Add-In, the BaseRate() function can fill down and fill across.

 Incorporating the BaseRate() function, the "Formula Restriction" parameter on the DataInput worksheet can be used to rule out the less common subfragment formulas.